mischnic/proton-hot-boilerplate/README.md

 ## Caveats/Issues

 - **WIP**: Hot reloading `index.js` (the main script) doesn't work
-- The Windows position resets if reloaded ~(can't be fixed ?)~
 - Higher order components aren't hot reloaded (yet?)

-**Nevertheless, please open an issue with any code that isn't working as expected (e.g. not working at all (crashing) or not hot reloading).**
+**Nevertheless, please open an issue with any code that isn't working as expected (e.g. not working at all (crashing) or not hot reloading).
+There *should* be a test for every edge-case regarding component importing and exporting.**